• Home

 How do CDFA® professionals help?

-Certified Divorce Financial Analyst® (CDFA) professionals have specialized training and skills that enables them to analyze various settlement proposals in their long-term context, projecting out 5, 10 or even 20 years, to help clients determine the short- and long-term impact of any proposed settlement.
-They also provide valuable information on the financial issues that are related to separation and divorce, such as tax consequences, dividing pension plans, insurance needs, and much more.
-CDFA® professionals also assist lawyers by helping the client make financial sense of various settlement proposals.
-In addition, CDFA professionals give lawyers the tools that they need to help prove their case through the use of charts, graphs, and financial plans.
+Certified Divorce Financial Analyst® (CDFA) professionals have specialized training and skills that enables them to analyze various settlement proposals in their long-term context, projecting out 5, 10 or even 20 years.
+This helps clients determine the short- and long-term impact of any proposed settlement.

 A professional divorce coach will support you throughout the process and provide guidance on financial and other practical issues such as co-parenting and moving on from the emotional pain caused by divorce.